 Birds: Listen for cardinals, catbirds, orioles, and chickadees and right now the Great-crested flycatcher are noteworthy in the woods.
 Red-headed woodpeckers are vocal too.
 Birds are seen at Visitor Center feeders and throughout the park.
-Red headed woodpeckers did not migrate and can be seen near the park office!
+Red headed woodpeckers can be seen near the park office!

 Loaner Kits Available